jtweedle1/what-did-i-just-read/README.md

 ## Status

-Currently in development – in the planning phases, so choosing my tech stack and core features.
+Currently in the planning phase, so finalizing my tech stack and project setup.

 ## Future Directions